galiparanu/mcp-friday/.github/memory/current-state.md

 ## 🔜 Next Steps

-1. Start implementing core features
-2. Set up development environment
-3. Configure integrations
+1. AI will use FRIDAY automatically
+2. Responses will be concise (5-10 lines max)
+3. No todo lists for simple tasks
+4. Direct action → results only

 ---